The 20 Best Retinoblastoma Doctors Near Me in Maryland, US

 English

 Dr. Stacy Cooper is the Director of the Pediatric Hematologic Malignancy Program, Director of the Pediatric Hematology/Oncology Fellowship Program, and Clinical Director of the Pediatric Oncology Inpatient Program at the Johns Hopkins School of Medicine.
 Dr. Cooper received her undergraduate degree in Biology and Spanish at the University of Notre Dame.
 She earned her M.D. at SUNY Upstate Medical University.
 She completed her general pediatric residency and chief residency at the Johns Hopkins School of Medicine.
 She completed her pediatric hematology-oncology fellowship with the Johns Hopkins-National Institutes of Health.
 Dr. Cooper joined the Johns Hopkins faculty in 2015.
 Her research focuses on clinical research in acute lymphoblastic leukemia, as well as medical education scholarship related to fellowship training.
 Dr. Cooper is a member of the American Board of Pediatrics, the American Society of Hematology, the American Society of Pediatric Hematology Oncology and the Association of Pediatric Program Directors.
 Dr. Cooper is rated as an Experienced provider by MediFind in the treatment of Retinoblastoma.
-Her top areas of expertise are Classical Hodgkin Lymphoma, Hodgkin Lymphoma, Acute Lymphoblastic Leukemia (ALL), and Leukemia.
+Her top areas of expertise are Classical Hodgkin Lymphoma, Hodgkin Lymphoma, Acute Lymphoblastic Leukemia (ALL), Leukemia, and Bone Marrow Transplant.

 Advanced in Retinoblastoma